JohanDegraeve/xdripswift/xdrip/Transmitter/README.md

 If it's a CGM transmitter (it could also be a bloodglucose meter that transmits data over bluetooth)

-* conform to the protocol CGMTransmitterProtocol
+* conform to the protocol CGMTransmitter

 ## <a name="protocolbluetoothtransmitterdelegate"></a>conform to protocol BluetoothTransmitterDelegate